plan44/plan44-feed/README.md

 ## Complete projects

 The **\*-config** packages are "umbrella" packages to be used with the [p44b script](https://github.com/plan44/p44build) for various projects of mine.
-The older projects are still based on OpenWrt 18.06 or even 17.x, recently (re-)built projects are based on OpenWrt 19.07.
+The older projects are still based on OpenWrt 19.07, 18.06 or even 17.x, recently (re-)built projects are based on OpenWrt 22.03.5 or later.

 These config packages include everything needed to build the project based on a clean openwrt tree, in particular the subdirectory `p44build/global-patches` contains patches for all changes in the openwrt tree needed to build the project.

-The [p44b](https://github.com/plan44/p44build) uses quilt to apply these meta-patches when preparing a project.
+The [p44b script](https://github.com/plan44/p44build) uses quilt to apply these meta-patches when preparing a project.

 The idea behind these patches is to avoid forking the openwrt tree, but have the set of needed changes clearly documented in the umbrella *-cofig package.
 The `global-patches` can also be useful resources to port improvements for the Omega2S (such as working i2S ASoC) to other projects.